mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

 *Regiomontanus: On Triangles*.
 Translated by Barnabas Hughes.
 Madison:
 University of Wisconsin Press, 1967.

 Kang, Minsoo.
-“Wonders of Mathematical Magic: Lists of Automata in the Transition from Magic to Science, 1533-1662.” *Comitatus* 33 (2002):
+"Wonders of Mathematical Magic: Lists of Automata in the Transition from Magic to Science, 1533-1662." *Comitatus* 33 (2002):
 113–39.

 Kaufmann, Thomas <span>DaCosta</span>. *The Mastery of Nature: Aspects